 Anna Richards, LMHC, ATR

 Anna Richards, LMHC, ATR graduated from the Art Institute of Chicago in 2009 and is a registered art therapist.
-She works with kids, teens and adults.
-She has an eclectic approach to therapy and uses many modalities.
 If you don’t consider yourself an artist or don’t like making art: That’s OK!
-She has experience in Adlerian play therapy, trauma focused cognitive behavioral therapy (TF-CBT), solution focused therapy, attachment theory, dialectical behavioral therapy (DBT), and uses mindfulness strategies as well.
+She has an eclectic approach to therapy.
+She has experience in trauma focused cognitive behavioral therapy (TF-CBT), solution focused therapy, attachment theory, and uses mindfulness strategies as well.
 She practices a client centered approach and honors each individuals unique life experiences as they navigate change and healing.
 She is committed to a therapeutic process that enhances each persons’ creative potential and problem solving abilities.
 She believes that within safe, caring, empathic and empowering relationships adults and children have the capacity to become agents of their own healing and growth.

 Specializations: trauma, anxiety, depression, ADHD, domestic violence, sexual abuse, PTSD, family change, and relationship issues

-Insurance accepted: Wellmark BCBS, Amerigroup, Iowa Total Care, United Health Care/Optum/UMR
+Insurance accepted: Wellmark BCBS, Amerigroup, Iowa Total Care, United Health Care/Optum/UMR, Aetna

 At this time she is accepting new clients age 18 and up.
 If interested in setting up an appointment call 563-468-8341 or email at anna@bluetreecounseling.org